 If you are a defense contractor, you have probably been deluged with all kinds of emails promising the end of your business and ability to work with the US Government as a Prime Contractor or subcontractor if you don’t conform to the new DFARS clause (DFARS 252.204.7012) Safeguarding Covered Defense Information and Cyber Incident Reporting.
-While some of these emails are certainly meant to raise the alarm, and blood pressure, of defense contracting company owners all over the U.S., the fact is that any company, with a little preparation, can be prepared to meet these requirements.
+Any company, with little preparation, can be ready to meet these requirements.
+There is no reason to raise the alarm, and the blood pressure, of defense contracting company owners all over the U.S.

 The DFARS clause specifically states that defense contractors will ensure that any Controlled Unclassified Information (CUI), is appropriately protected as outlined in the National Institute of Standards and Technology (NIST) Special Publication 800-171 Revision 1.
 Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.
-(Note: The Revision is extremely important as we will see later.
-According to the clause, all defense contractors are required to meet the requirements of NIST SP 800-171 by December 31.
+(Note: The Revision is important as we will see later.)
+According to the clause, all defense contractors need to meet the requirements of NIST SP 800-171 by December 31.

 But before defense contractors start drinking whiskey from the bottle and opening their checkbooks to vendors, a little reading demonstrates that these requirements are not as onerous as they seem and companies, with a little investment, can comply with them with minimal cost.

 A company should spend some time understanding what CUI they have and where it should reside to be protected.
-A good starting place is contained in Chapter 1 of SP 800-171 where it talks about the CUI registry and links the reader to the National Archives and Records Administration, Controlled Unclassified Information Registry.
-The defense contractor is provided access to a list of different types of CUI and links are provided to further define the list.
-Of interest to all defense contractors is the Procurement and Acquisition category, which lists basic contract information such as pricing, contract information or indirect and direct labor costs as CUI.
-This pretty much ensures that all defense contractors may be required to meet the requirements of NIST SP 800-171.
-Defense contractors should identify ALL CUI that is in their possession to ensure that it is collated as best possible in the minimal number of locations or smallest possible configuration.
+A good starting place is in Chapter 1 of SP 800-171 where it talks about the CUI registry and links the reader to the National Archives and Records Administration, Controlled Unclassified Information Registry.

 Third, NIST SP 800-171 Revision 1 states that to meet compliance by 31 December 2017, a contractor must “describe in a system security plan, how the specified security requirements are met, or how the organization plans to meet the requirements”.
 For the defense contractor, this means that while all 110 controls must be addressed, a contractor is still compliant if it identifies how it will eventually meet the requirements that it is not compliant with.
-This paragraph is critical in determining how much money a company will spend to meet these requirements for, if a company can prove it has addressed the controls and has a plan (or what is known as a “roadmap” in compliance speak) they will be compliant with 800-171.
+This paragraph is critical in determining how much money a company will spend to meet these requirements for.
+If a company can prove it has addressed the controls and has a plan, or a roadmap, therefore they will be compliant with 800-171.

-As companies start to analyze the impact and cost of complying with NIST 800-171, they should understand that, while there are some 110 controls, most of the companies will be compliant with at least 50% of them if they are in business since a lot of this is basic IT support.
-The path to compliance is not that rigorous with a thorough review of the controls, a plan to mitigate areas of non-compliance and strategies to meet some of the new technical requirements.
+Analyze the impact and cost of complying with NIST 800-171.
+Understand that, while there are some 110 controls, most of the companies will be compliant with at least 50% of them.
+The path to compliance is not that rigorous.
+Review the controls, plan to mitigate areas of non-compliance, and strategize to meet some of the new technical requirements.

 MainNerve can help you with that review.